JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 Total for 2 humans: **-1.74**

 ### 2 Serpent - cursed

+Context: God cursed the serpent to crawl on its belly and be at enmity with humanity.

 - ΔOS = -0.30 (Physical degradation)
 - VSA (Advanced animal/symbolic)